followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/aggregate(step).md

 <!--paramName1-->step<!--/paramName1-->
 <!--paramType1-->function()<!--/paramType1-->
 <!--paramDescription1-->
-A function called for each item.
+A function that is called for each item.
 <!--/paramDescription1-->

 <!--returnType-->Promise<any><!--/returnType-->